 Registering a Business

-Completing the registration procedure comes first in establishing a sole proprietorship.
+Completing the registration procedure is the first step in establishing a sole proprietorship.
 Usually, this comprises:

 - Select a distinctive name for your company that captures its nature and conforms with local rules.